Concealed Carry Accidental Discharge: What You Need to Know

 SIG Sauer firearms have several features designed to make them easier for law enforcement officers to use:

-• Absence of a safety mechanism on certain models
+- The absence of manual safety mechanisms on certain models

 More rigorous research is likely necessary to determine which firearms are more susceptible to accidental discharge and at what rates.
-However, the most important thing is to know how accidental discharges are likely to occur, how to prevent them from happening, and how to protect yourself from liability if they do occur despite your best efforts.
+However, the most important thing is to know how accidental discharges are likely to occur, how to prevent them, and how to protect yourself from liability if they do occur despite your best efforts.

 How to Protect Yourself From Accidental Discharges